Von-Neumann finiteness and reversibility in some classes of non-associative algebras: Examples

 For associative algebras, reversibility implies von-Neumann finiteness, and by Theorem~\ref{inv}, the same is true for involutive algebras over fields of characteristic different from $2$.
 However, this implication does not hold for general non-associative algebras, as the following example demonstrates.

 \begin{ex} Let $A$ be any non-commutative non-quadratic division algebra of dimension $3$ over $F$.
 (Non-quadraticity is automatic if $\chr F\ne2$, by \cite[Theorem~3]{osborn62}.)
-For example, $A$ may be a \emph{twisted field} of dimension $3$ over a finite field $F$ with at least $3$ elements, as defined by Albert in \cite{albert58}.
+For example, $A$ may be a \emph{twisted field} of dimension $3$ over a finite field $F$ with at least $3$ elements (see \cite{albert58}).